-The Board of IMMA have considered the impact on the organisation of events subsequent to the reporting date, in particular the risks associated with the Covid-19 pandemic and the related closure of the galleries.
+The Board of IMMA have considered the impact on the organisation of events subsequent to the reporting date, in particular the risks associated with the Covid-19 pandemic.
 Details of the events that occurred after the reporting date are considered in Note 22.
 The impact of these events on the going concern basis of the Financial Statements can be found in Note 1.d.